dfm/emcee/docs/tutorials/quickstart.rst

     nwalkers = 32
     p0 = np.random.rand(nwalkers, ndim)

-Now that we’ve gotten past all the bookkeeping stuff, we can move on to the fun stuff.
-The main interface provided by ``emcee`` is the :class:`EnsembleSampler` object so let’s get ourselves one of those:
+Now that we've gotten past all the bookkeeping stuff, we can move on to the fun stuff.
+The main interface provided by ``emcee`` is the :class:`EnsembleSampler` object so let's get ourselves one of those:

 .. code:: python